jundalisay/spblist/content/en/social/economics/principles/intro/chapter-05.md

 ---
-heading: "Chapter 4b"
+heading: "Chapter 5"
-linkTitle: Chapter 4b
+linkTitle: Chapter 5
-title: "Four Laws Table"
+title: "The Four Laws Table"
-weight: 14
+weight: 19
 # date: 2022-03-24
-image: "/photos/buy.jpg"
+image: "/graphics/econ/law1.jpg"
 description: "Here is a table for the four classifications of Exchangeable value in supereconomics, using 'price' as its snapshot"
 writer:
   name: Juan